BlockClusterApp/docs/privatehive/Getting_Started.md

 # Getting Started with Privatehive

-In this tutorial we will learn how to create a Hyperledger Fabric networks and deploy networks using Privatehive, Blockcluster's Hyperledger Fabric-as-a-Service.
+In this tutorial we will learn how to create a Hyperledger Fabric networks and deploy networks using Privatehive, BlockCluster's Hyperledger Fabric-as-a-Service.

+> One of the most important feature of our Hyperledger Fabric-as-a-Service, which makes it different than other solutions is that different installations of BlockCluster i.e., blockcluster cloud, private cloud and on prem installations can connect with each other and form a network therefore achieving true *decentralisation*.

 In this tutorial we will create a network consisting of 3 peer organisations and 1 orderer organisation.
 Then we will deploy the [marbles02_private](<https://github.com/hyperledger/fabric-samples/tree/master/chaincode/marbles02_private>) chaincode and invoke/query using REST APIs.

 ## Creating Peer and Orderer Organisations